MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/offline-seeding-azure-data-box.md

 ## Post-backup steps

-Follow these steps once the data backup to the Azure Data Box Disk is successful.
+Once the data backup to the Azure Data Box Disk is successful, follow these steps:

 - Follow the steps in [this article](/azure/databox/data-box-disk-deploy-picked-up?tabs=in-japan%2Cin-sa&pivots=americas) to ship the Azure Data Box disk to Azure.
 If you used an Azure Data Box 100-TB device, follow [these steps](/azure/databox/data-box-deploy-picked-up?tabs=in-europe%2Cin-japan&pivots=americas) to ship the Azure Data Box to Azure.
 - [Monitor the Data Box job](/azure/databox/data-box-disk-deploy-upload-verify) in the Azure portal.
 Once the Azure Data Box job is *Complete*, the DPM/MABS server automatically moves the data from the Storage Account to the Recovery Services vault at the time of the next scheduled backup.
 It will then mark the backup job as *Job Completed* if a recovery point is successfully created.